 In 2005, Tom became Vice President of Engineering for the Oshkosh commercial segment, located in Dodge Center, MN.
 In 2007 he joined the Fire & Emergency Segment as Vice President of Engineering, responsible for the development of Pierce fire apparatus, Oshkosh ARFF and snow removal, Medtec ambulance, Frontline broadcast, and Oshkosh Specialty Vehicle mobile medical equipment.

 Jim Roberto, National Lab Associate Director, ORNL

-Jim Roberto is the Associate Laboratory Director for Science and Technology Partnerships at Oak Ridge National Laboratory.
-Roberto is responsible for industrial and university partnerships, technology transfer, economic development, patents and licensing, and graduate education.
+Jim Roberto spent 43 years at Oak Ridge National Laboratory, and most recently served as the Associate Laboratory Director for Science and Technology Partnerships where he was responsible for industrial and university partnerships, technology transfer, economic development, patents and licensing, and graduate education.

 Dave Teter, Materials Science and Technology Division Leader, LANL